 Now that you owe the government money, the IRS will assess you with a failure-to-pay penalty.
 The fee for this usually starts out around 0.5 percent per month and continues until the full offers in compromise are paid off or until the limit is capped off at 25 percent.
 As a "rule of thumb" a Substitute for Return will double whatever the tax debt really should be.

-Our Tax Professionals know how to reach a tax settlement
+Our San Diego-Los Angeles Tax Professionals know how to obtain a tax settlement.

 If you find yourself in a situation where you are unable to file your tax resolution, you can be facing an even bigger problem from the IRS.
 As we previously wrote, the IRS may file a substitute tax return on your behalf.
 Other times, you may not be so lucky.
 If the IRS does decide to file a substitute return for you, the only consequence you would face is the fact that you would not receive the money that you would have if you did file your taxes on your own.

 If they do not file for you, the IRS would apply a failure-to-pay penalty on your account.
 The penalty for completely failing to file your taxes is a lot worse than failing to pay a credit card on time.